-Ivanka Trump Posts Photo Of Herself That Critics Find Distracting And Pointless At Father’s Speech In Ohio
+Ivanka Trump Posts Photo Of Herself At Father’s Speech In Ohio That Critics Find Distracting And Pointless

 Ivanka Trump tweeted images from her father’s speech in Richfield, Ohio that showed him speaking and the crowd in attendance.
-But one photo in particular attracted criticism.
+But one photo, in particular, attracted criticism.

 It’s not unusual for the first daughter to come under attack for her social media posts.
 It occurs on a consistent basis.
 However, some are more bemusing than others.

 Ivanka Trump slipped an image in her series of snaps that was deemed by many to be unrelated to the event.
 In fact, it was relentlessly mocked.
-It

 Someecards News reports that Ivanka Trump posted a photo of herself in a belted trench coat looking pensively at the camera while surrounded by officials.
-Users were quick to call out the first daughter to being vain since she offered no insight into the photo.
+Users were quick to call out the first daughter for being vain since she offered no insight into the photo.

-The speech that President Donald Trump delivered was suppose to be about infrastructure but he veered into the topics of North Korea, Syria, and the TV comedy, Roseanne.
+The speech that President Donald Trump delivered was supposed to be about infrastructure but he veered into the topics of North Korea, Syria, and the TV comedy, Roseanne.
 Apparently, what his daughter was wearing wasn’t an important part of the visit to many people.
 Ivanka was trolled for opting to add the image of her in the trench coat.

 The first daughter and senior aide to the president was accused by a few of “pretending” to be something she wasn’t.
 The news source posted some of the tweets that derided Trump for the photo.